yonatan895/Parameter/README.md

 ```bash
 ./setup.sh
 ```
-The script will ensure you are in the `docker` group, generate `go.sum` with `go mod tidy` if needed, build the images and load the database schema.
+The script will ensure you are in the `docker` group, run `go mod tidy` to fetch dependencies, build the images and load the database schema.

+## Continuous Integration
+Pull requests run a GitHub Actions workflow that installs Go and Node dependencies, lints the codebase, runs the Go tests and builds the Docker images.
+Cached layers speed up subsequent runs.

 ## Backend